 By January 31 2016 all U.S. citizens living in the United States, all permanent residents, and all foreign nationals who qualify as resident aliens for tax purposes must have health insurance.

 We at the Model Alliance are thrilled about our health care partnership with the Center for Frontline Retail.
-Model Alliance members can make a FREE appointment with the Health Care Access Program (HCAP) to determine if they qualify for free or low-cost health insurance through the New York State of Health Marketplace.
+You can make a FREE appointment with the Health Care Access Program (HCAP) to determine if you qualify for free or low-cost health insurance through the New York State of Health Marketplace.

 Uninsured?
 Call HCAP’s Health Care Access hotline today at 646.918.6907.